Dion Lennox: WWE (2023–present)

+Early beginnings (2023–2024)

 Hughes-Murray made his professional wrestling debut on August 19, 2023 at a NXT live event, losing to Joe Coffey.
 He made his NXT on-screen debut as Dion Lennox on the December 5 episode of NXT, where he was announced as a participant of the 2023 NXT Breakout Tournament.
 Lennox made his in-ring televised debut on the December 8 episode of NXT Level Up where he lost to Brooks Jensen.
 On the December 19 episode of NXT, Lennox lost to Lexis King in the first round of the NXT Breakout Tournament.
 Around October 2024, Lennox and Brinley Reece was involved in a love triangle storyline between Ashante "Thee" Adonis, Karmen Petrovic and Nikkita Lyons, where Adonis and Petrovic defeated Lennox and Reece in a mixed tag team match on the November 19 episode of NXT and culminated in a match between Lennox and Adonis on the December 24 episode of NXT won by Adonis after interference from Lyons.

+DarkState (2025–present)

 At NXT Vengeance Day on February 15 with Lennnox with Cutler James, Saquon Shugars, and Osiris Griffin, attacked Josh Briggs and Yoshiki Inamura and NXT Tag Team Champions Nathan Frazer and Axiom as well as NXT Champion Oba Femi after their respective matches.
 The group made their second appearance at NXT: Roadblock on March 11, where they attacked Je'Von Evans after his match.
 On the following week, the group's name was revealed as DarkState with Lennox revealed as their leader.
 On the April 8 episode of NXT, Lennox, James and Shugars defeated Trick Williams, Evans and Femi in a six-man tag team match in their first match as a team.
-At NXT Stand & Deliver on April 19, Lennox, Osiris and Shugars faced The D'Angelo Family (Tony D'Angelo, Channing "Stacks" Lorenzo, and Luca Crusifino), where DarkState won after Stacks turned on his team.
-At NXT Heatwave on August 24, Lennox and Griffin defeated Hank and Tank (Hank Walker and Tank Ledger) to win the NXT Tag Team Championship.
-At NXT vs. TNA Showdown on October 7, their reign as NXT Tag Team Champions ended when The Hardy Boyz (Jeff Hardy and Matt Hardy) scored a pinfall victory against them.
+At NXT Heatwave on August 24, Lennox and Griffin defeated Hank and Tank to win the NXT Tag Team Championship.
+At NXT vs. TNA Showdown on October 7, their reign as NXT Tag Team Champions ended at 44 days by TNA World Tag Team Champions The Hardy Boyz (Jeff Hardy and Matt Hardy) in a Winners Take All Match.
+Lennox and Griffin regained the titles from The Hardy's in a Broken Rules match at NXT Halloween Havoc.
+On the December 10 episode of NXT, Lennox handed Shugars his half of the NXT Tag Team Championship in order to focus on singles competition, ending his reign at 38 days.
+It coincides with him being named to participate in the Men's Iron Survivor Challenge at NXT Deadline on December 6 by John Cena.
+He entered the Men's Iron Survivor Challenge but did not win the match.
+He did score one pinfall against the eventual winner, Je'Von Evans.